mesosphere/universe/docs/tutorial/GetStarted.md

 #### Build the container

-*Through out the rest of this guide, we refer to `docker-user-name` as your Docker user name where you access your Docker images.
+*Throughout the rest of this guide, we refer to `docker-user-name` as your Docker user name where you access your Docker images from a registry such as Docker Hub.
 You are expected to replace the keyword `docker-user-name` with your Docker user name in all commands and files*

 Now that we have everything ready, we can build our container.
 Here’s what `ls` should show:
 ```
 $ ls
 Dockerfile		helloworld.py
 ```
 Now run the build command.
-This creates a Docker image which we’re going to tag using -t so it has a friendly name.
+This creates a Docker image which we’re going to tag using `-t` so it has a friendly name.

 `docker build -t docker-user-name/time-server:part1 .`

 Where is your built image?
-It’s in your machine’s local Docker image registry:
+It's in your machine's local Docker daemon:

 ```
 $ docker images